 Director Continuing Education.
 Pursuant to the Corporate Governance Guidelines, the Company provides new directors with an orientation to become familiar with the Company and its strategic plans and businesses, significant financial matters, core values, including ethics, compliance programs, corporate governance practices, and other key policies and practices, through a review of background materials, meetings with senior executives, and visits to Company facilities.
 When orientations are held, all directors are invited to take part.
-The Nomination and Governance Committee regularly evaluates and identifies opportunities to provide directors with ongoing education, including visits to Corteva operations and facilities.
-Additionally, the Company provides all directors with a subscription to the National Association of Corporate Directors' publications and encourages directors to periodically attend these workshops and seminars regarding corporate governance and other topics.
+The Governance and Compliance Committee regularly evaluates and identifies opportunities to provide directors with ongoing education, including visits to Corteva operations and facilities.
+Furthermore, the Company provides all directors to periodically attend these workshops and seminars regarding corporate governance and other topics.
 In addition to direct education, management provides regular business updates and other ad hoc communications to our Board to keep them abreast of matters relevant to our business and industry.

 Communications with the Board.
-Stockholders and other interested parties may communicate directly with the Board, the non-management directors or the independent directors as a group, or specified individual directors by writing to such individual or group c/o Corporate Secretary Office, Corteva, Inc., 974 Centre Road, Building 735, Wilmington, Delaware 19805.
+Stockholders and other interested parties may communicate directly with the Board, the non-management directors or the independent directors as a group, or specified individual directors, by writing to such individual or group c/o Corporate Secretary Office, Corteva, Inc., 974 Centre Road, Building 735, Wilmington, Delaware 19805.
 The Corporate Secretary will forward such communications to the relevant group or individual at or prior to the next meeting of the Board.
 The Board has instructed our Corporate Secretary to review the correspondence prior to forwarding it, and in his discretion, not to forward certain items if he deems them to be of a commercial or frivolous nature or otherwise inappropriate for the Board's consideration.
 In these cases, the Corporate Secretary may forward some of the correspondence elsewhere in the Company for review and possible response.